Last Updated: Jul 22, 2020

 BPOA has instructed PAMED on how licensees can upload a clarifying statement after receiving a discrepancy notice.
 After logging into your PALS account and selecting no changes or saving changes to your personal information page, you will be taken to your Dashboard.
 On your Dashboard, scroll down to find the Activities section.
 If you have received a discrepancy notice, the Activities section will indicate that your application “Needs Action.”
 From the Activities section, you can access an application checklist.
 Once this checklist is expanded, you can click to upload a clarifying statement.
 Your statement should be a Microsoft Word or PDF file.

 8. How do I pay my renewal fee?

 Renewal fees must be paid online through PALS.
 Licensees can pay using a Visa, Mastercard, American Express, or Discover Card.
 If you do not have one of these cards, you can obtain a pre-paid credit card for payment.
 Checks are no longer accepted.
-The renewal fee for MDs is $360 and $220 for DOs.
+In 2020, the renewal fee for MDs is $360 and $330 for DOs.

 9. What if I did not renew my license in time?

 If you did not renew your medical license before your licensure deadline, you must submit a reactivation application to your licensure board.
 A license not renewed before the licensure deadline is now an expired license.

 Reactivation applications cannot be submitted online, reactivations must be submitted through the mail.
 The reactivation application for MDs can be found here.
 The reactivation application for DOs can be found here.